mongodb/docs/source/includes/list-sharded-cluster-components.rst

 - |service| deploys each :manual:`shard </core/sharded-cluster-shards>`
-  as a three-node replica set by default. |service| deploys each node using the selected instance size.
+  as a three-node replica set, where each node deploys using the configured :guilabel:`Cloud Provider & Region`, :guilabel:`Cluster Tier`, and :guilabel:`Additional Settings`.
+  |service| deploys one :binary:`~bin.mongod` per shard node.

   For cross-region clusters, the number of nodes per shard is equal to the total number of electable and read-only nodes across